stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

     .collect(toList());
 ```

 All top-level Vulkan structures have an `sType` field that identifies the type of the structure to the native layer.
-Since the values in `VkStructureType` are highly logical and regular we can generate the enumeration constant from the name of the structure and inject it into the template:
+Since the values in `VkStructureType` are highly logical and regular the name of the enumeration constant can be generated from the structure and injected into the template:

 ```java
 boolean top = fields.stream().map(StructureField::getName).anyMatch("sType"::equals);